A customer-friendly API does not begin with a pretty schema. It begins with respect for how clients live with the contract every day.

 Customer-friendly API

-Summary of the report on client-oriented APIs.
+Summary of a talk about client-oriented APIs.

-API is convenient for us ≠ convenient for clients
+Convenient for us ≠ convenient for clients

-Backend team's view
+Server team's view

 Client's view

-- One screen = several different APIs.
+- One screen is assembled from several APIs.

 Tight coupling

-Duplicating logic
+Duplicated logic

 The same data aggregation is implemented separately for iOS and Android.